WillSchick/Steam-Sales-App/README.md

 # Steam-Sales-Scraper
-A web scraper that finds the current cheapest games on steam and returns them in a simple and readable CSV format.
+A web scraper that finds the current cheapest games on steam and returns them in a text file for your convenience

 Requires:
 - bs4
-- html5lib
 - requests

-(WORK IN PROGRESS)